A Successful Meeting

 - At the top of the agenda, list the date, time and location of the meeting for record-keeping purposes.

 - Call to Order: Include a welcome by the president at the beginning of the meeting so that all members know that the meeting is starting.
-Sometimes starting off with an energizer will allow members to greet one another or to learn something new about each other.
+Starting off with an energizer will allow members to greet one another or to learn something new about each other.

 - Roll Call: Ask the secretary to take attendance.
-If you'd like, this can be done in a fun or exciting way if the meeting is more of a casual type.
+If you'd like, this can be done in a fun way if the meeting is casual.

-- Approval of Minutes: The secretary should disperse copies of the minutes from the previous meeting.
-Additions and deletions should be made and then the minutes should be approved by the general members.
+- Approval of Minutes: The secretary should disperse or read aloud copies of the minutes from the previous meeting.
+Additions and deletions should be made and then approved by the general members.

 - Treasurer's Report: The treasurer will report on the balance in the organization's account and any upcoming revenues and/or expenses.

-- Old Business: Committee chairs report on previously announced information and discussion occurs as needed.
+- Old Business: Committee chairs report on previously announced information.

 - Announcements: This is a time that all members can make announcements about campus or community events.